 This section contains papers on the ethics of research, e.g. a paper on Conducting Ethical Economics Research: Complications from the Field and Facebook’s Controversial Emotion Experiment.

-In addition to the above resources on SharePoint, the following information might also be of use:
+In addition to the above resources on google drive, the following information might also be of use:

 Links to some of the most frequently used IRBs by our affiliates:

 Links to Human Subjects certifications required by J-PAL and IPA for their research staff: